-That brings us to the question what distinguishes science from pseudo-sciences.
-Philosophers have been reflecting on this issue since ancient times.
-Aristotle thought that science produces knowledge about the true causes of phenomena and that pseudo-sciences only express unfounded opinions.
-But how can we know whether or not we are dealing with scientific theories?
-Aristotle's criterion: 'knowledge of true causes' appears both too strong: good scientific research often turns out to be (partly) wrong or at least incomplete (think of Newton's physics, for example) and useless: we can only determine with hindsight that a theory was wrong.
+This, then, brings us to the question of what it might be that distinguishes science from pseudo-science.
+Philosophers have been reflecting on this issue since antiquity.
+Aristotle thought that science produces knowledge about the true causes of phenomena, and whilst pseudo-science only conveys unfounded opinions.
+But how can we know whether we are actually dealing with scientific theories?
+Aristotle formulated the following principle: 'knowledge of true causes' appears both too strong: good scientific research often turns out to be (partly) wrong or at least incomplete (think of Newton's physics, for example) and useless: we can only determine with hindsight that a theory was wrong.

 Popper’s demarcation criterion

-Reflecting on this central issue in the philosophy of science, the 20th century philosopher, Karl Popper (1963), proposed a 'demarcation criterion' that remains very influential to this day.
-According to Popper, a theory is scientific if and only if it can in principle be proven wrong by observation.
-That may sound rather odd: is it not likeliness of being true that makes a theory scientific?
-Popper turns our intuition about reliable knowledge on its head.
-It is not certainty but fallibility that defines science.
+Reflecting upon this central issue in the philosophy of science, the 20th century philosopher Karl Popper (1963), proposed a 'demarcation criterion' that remains very influential to this day.
+According to Popper, a theory is scientific if, and only if, it can, in principle, be refuted by means of observation.
+Initially, this may sound rather odd.After all, is it not probability that makes a theory scientific?
+Popper thus turns our intuition about reliable knowledge on its head.
+It is not certainty, but fallibility that defines science.
 And there is a good reason for that.

-As we saw in the previous chapter, the bias that deceives us the most is the confirmation bias.
-We are mostly focused on evidence that supports our theory and are selectively blind to evidence that would refute our theory or belief.
-A good thinking system therefore is a system that protects us against the confirmation bias.
-From a Popperian perspective, it is exactly this protection against the confirmation bias that should form the backbone of scientific thinking.
+As we witnessed in the previous chapter, the bias that deceives us most frequently is the confirmation bias.
+We are primarily focused on evidence that supports our own theory, and are selectively blind towards evidence that would refute our theory or belief.
+A good thinking system, then, is a system that protects us against the confirmation bias.
+From a Popperian perspective, it is exactly this protection against the confirmation bias that should be the backbone of scientific thinking.

 Freud vs Einstein

-This insight came to Popper (1963) while he was reflecting on two very influential theories in the first half of the 20th century.
-The first was Freud's psychoanalysis, the second was Einstein's theory of relativity.
-Both theories revolutionized their respective sciences: Freud introduced the workings of the subconscious mind in psychology, Einstein introduced the relativity of time and space in physics.
-Both also had a very large explanatory scope: Freud could explain many psychopathological conditions as the result of subconscious psychological dynamics and Einstein could explain everything Newton's theory explained and more (it explained the anomalies in Newton's system, such as the orbit of Mercury around the sun).
+This insight came to Popper (1963) while he was reflecting upon two very influential theories in the first half of the 20th century: Sigmund Freud's psychoanalysis and Albert Einstein's theory of relativity.
+Both theories revolutionized their respective scientific fields: Freud introduced the workings of the subconscious mind in psychology, and Einstein introduced the relativity of time and space in physics.
+Both theories also had wide-ranging explanatory potential: Freud could explain many psychopathological conditions by means of looking closely at subconscious psychological dynamics, and Einstein could explain everything Newton's theory explained and more, considering thatit explained the anomalies in Newton's system, such as the orbit of Mercury around the sun.

-So, both theories were seen as very successful.
-But there was one crucial difference according to Popper.
-Freud's theory could not be debunked by observed facts, Einstein's theory could.
-For Freud, every possible human behavior could be explained from the same principles.
-In the 1950s, the philosopher of science Sidney Hook (1959) asked an auditorium filled to the brim with psychoanalysts what behavior a child should exhibit in order for it not to suffer from the Oedipus complex… the room remained eerily silent.
+Indeed, both theories were seen as very successful.
+But there was one crucial difference according to Popper: Freud's theory could not be debunked by observeable facts, whereas Einstein's theory could.
+For Freud, all possible modes of human behavior could be boiled down to arising from the same set of principles.
+When philosopher of science Sidney Hook (1959) asked an auditorium full of psychoanalysts, in the 1950s, what kind of behaviorisms a child could exhibit that would counteract manifestation of an Oedipus complex, the room kept remarkably quiet.